 Take your time with this.
 It can take months or even years to be ready to forgive your ex.
 But once you do, you’ll have to purposefully remind yourself to keep them forgiven over and over again, until you’ve become indifferent to the occasional thought or two about them.

 Don’t Force Yourself To Forget Your Ex

-You have undoubtedly noticed something very strange and frustrating about your intrusive thoughts: the harder you try not to think them, the more powerful and insistent they get.
+You have undoubtedly noticed something very strange and frustrating: the harder you try to forget your ex, the more ex-related thoughts your brain feeds you.
 This is called “paradoxical effort.”
+(7)

-Another example could be saving yourself from quicksand.
-The way to do it is to lie still, head and torso turned upwards towards the sky instead of flailing around and trying to claw, punch and force your way out.
+Or think of quicksand.
+The way you get out of it is by laying still, head and torso turned upwards towards the sky, instead of flailing around and trying to claw, punch and force your way out.
 The former saves your life; the latter makes you only sink faster.

-Therefore, don’t be too harsh on yourself when you’re trying to manage and deal with your intrusive thoughts.
+Therefore, don’t be too harsh on yourself when you’re trying to manage and deal with your intrusive and obsessive thoughts.
 Take it bit by bit.
-Don’t overeat on self-help material.
-Don’t start feverishly doing all the above exercises at once.
+Don’t over-indulge on self-help material.
+Don’t start feverishly doing all the above exercises.
 Don’t wear yourself out.
-Relax.
-You’ll get to a place where you won’t think of your ex as much if you can just be patient.
-So yeah, be patient.
-You’ll get there.

 How To Grow From Your Breakup Pain